achen1738/Codecademy/README.md

 A frontend only web-app I made for Codecademy.
 A simple UI with a light and dark mode that displays cards.

-http://tacky-magic.surge.sh/
+You can view it using this link http://tacky-magic.surge.sh/

 ### `npm start`